coliasgroup/seL4-summit-2024-rust-training/README.md

 # Using Rust in seL4 Userspace

-A tutorial on how to use Rust to build on top of seL4.
+Materials for a training session on how to use Rust to build on top of seL4 to be delivered at the seL4 Summit 2024.